-Section 1 The Social Sciences and Decision Making
+Chapter 1 The Social Sciences and Decision Making

 Section 1 What Is History?

-What Is Geography?
+Section 2 What Is Geography?

-Section 3 What is Deography: What is Political Science?
+Section 3 What Is Political Science?

-Section 4 What is Economics?
+Section 4 What Is Economics?

 Section 5 What Is Decision Making?

 Chapter 2 Government and Civics

 Section 1 What Is Government?

 Section 2 Distribution of Power in Government

 Section 3 Citizen Participation in Government

 Section 4 Two Types of Democracies

 Chapter 3 Economic Understandings

 Section 1 Economic Fundamentals

 Section 2 Decision Making in Economics

 Section 3 Economic Systems

-4 4

-3/

-and the same of th